 More than 100 demonstrated at the Three Pagodas checkpoint on Monday after sending a letter to the deputy minister of Thailand’s Kanchanaburi province asking him to review the two men’s case, Ko Tuu, a local resident, said.

 “We protested to demonstrate our complaint against Thailand’s judicial system for their treatment [of the condemned men],” he said.

 Also on Monday, police in Malaysia arrested two Myanmar nationals after they led a protest of about 500 Myanmar residents in front of the Thai embassy in Kuala Lumpur.

 “Police arrived while we were protesting and told us they hadn’t given us permission to protest,” Ko Kyaw Thein Naing, a member of a support group for migrant workers in Malaysia, said.

 “While we discussed this, more people joined in the protest, with some shouting that the two [convicted] workers should be freed, and police then arrested two leaders of the protest,” he said.

 “They said foreigners can’t protest in Malaysia,” he said.

-Reported by Kyaw Thu, Tin Aung Khine, Kyaw Lwin Oo, and Zarni Tun for RFA’s Myanmar Service.
-Translated by Khin Moh Moh.
+Reported by Kyaw Thu, Tin Aung Khine, Kyaw Lwin Oo, and Zarni Htun for RFA’s Myanmar Service.
+Translated by Khet Mar.
 Written in English by Richard Finney.